SnakeHipster/Caesars_Box/README.md

 # Caesars_Box

-Simple Java Implemntation of Caesars Box Encyption Method
+Simple Java Implementation of Caesars Box Encyption Method

   Call on Commandline with arguments: